 When I first started writing blogs I began a series called Walking – 365 days.
-The blogs were a travelogue as I explored on foot my new surroundings.
+The blogs were my travelogue as I explored on foot my new surroundings.
 I also began to find my voice and express my opinions.
-When I first started blogging I had been intimidated by some negative reviews regarding my characters’ opinions.
+When I first started blogging I had been intimidated by some negative reviews regarding my characters’ opinions in my first novel The Reverse Commute.
+Of course they were my opinions too.

 I quickly got over it and began to share my observations of the income inequality in South Florida, the migrant workers riding on the back of trucks, sitting on top of palm fronds they’d trimmed in the midday heat on a summer day in Florida.
 Th guard houses at the entrances to gated communities.
 Mansions on the beach with the ever present Private sign as in this is my beach not yours.
 A bejeweled woman on the Starbucks’ patio in Boca Raton talking to her friend, “No, that was my first Russian husband.
 I was talking about my second Russian husband.”

 The opinions aren’t going away.
 They’re stronger than ever and I wish more Republicans who are disenchanted with Trump would speak up.
 This morning I woke to the news Cindy McCain is endorsing Joe Biden.
-I also woke to the news that an autistic young boy in Salt Lake City, Utah was shot at nearly 12 times by the police after his mother called and made a point of saying he does not have a gun.
+I also woke to the news that an autistic young boy in Salt Lake City, Utah was shot 12 times by the police after his mother called and made a point of saying “he does not have a gun.”
 This time they didn’t kill him but he has numerous injuries including broken bones and pierced organs.

 We wake each day to an onslaught of frightening, depressing news.
 I try to walk it off everyday.
 Some days it doesn’t happen.
 I’m slain by sorrow and defeat.
 I’m angry with those who for years ignored all this.
 Those who still support all this are beyond my comprehension and my ability to forgive.